laravel-streams/streams-core/docs/basics/addons.md

 <a name="field-types"></a>
 ### Field Types

 Field types are the basic building blocks of your entire application's UI and data.
-They are created and assigned to Streams and handle the setting up of custom data structures and rending the input to manage it.
+They are created and assigned to Streams and handle the setting up of custom data structures and rendering the input to manage it.

 Field types represent the types of data you can add to a Stream.
 They contain all the logic regarding getting data in and out of the database, formatting it correctly, and validating it.